Last Updated on November 3, 2023

 When your turn does come around, your first objective is to break the grapple it has on you.
 Either make the escape check vs. DC 13 or cast a spell such as thunderwave if you can do so without verbal components (you’re underwater, remember?).

-If you are a spell caster (and therefore unlikely to escape the grapple) but cannot cast thunderwave, scroll through your spells known and see if you can cast minor illusion or any other communication-based spell to notify your party that you have been taken.
+If you are a spell caster (and therefore unlikely to escape the grapple) see if you can cast minor illusion or any other communication-based spell to notify your party that you have been taken.

 If someone in your party has been dragged under, remember that you can not shoot the Water Weird with normal weapons or with fire spells.
 Instead, try to hit it with force damage or by swimming down there and attacking it.

-Alternatively, you can swim down there and use the Aid Another action to help your friend escape.
+Alternatively, you can swim down there and use the Help Action to help your friend escape.
 However, do not engage in underwater combat with a Water Weird unless you are confident you can consistently beat a DC 13 escape check.

 Really, there is no clean way to beat this thing cleanly (that’s what makes underwater combat so difficult.
 In the end, you’ll need to either get wet or simply escape the body of water in which it lives.

-Alright my fellow torturers, let’s talk about how to take this unique monster and make a truly harrowing encounter.
+Alright my fellow torturers, err… DM’s.
+Let’s talk about how to take this unique monster and make a truly harrowing encounter.

 The most common place to use the Water Weird is in an underground cave system.
 This is great because it forces the characters to get outside of their comfort zone and deal with things like lack of light and water.